fsereno/portfolio/app/app_AzureDotNetCoreDataStructuresApi/Readme.md

-# Master application Readme template
+# Azure Functions, .NET Core, Data Structures Api

 With this application I am demonstrating knowledge of data structures, Queue and Stack.
 With Queue being first in, first out and Stack being last in, first out.